A data-dependent weighted LASSO under Poisson noise: Introduction

+If each $d_k$ in the weighted LASSO estimator is close to $|(\tA^\T (\tY-\tA x^*))_k|$, then the bounds on the weighted LASSO are close to those of the oracle least squares estimator.

-In practice the weights can only depend on the observed data: we show on two examples (a Bernoulli sensing matrix and random convolution, see Sections \ref{sec:bernoulli} and \ref{sec:conv}) that we can compute such weights from the data (by using Poisson concentration inequalities) such that \eqref{eq:condition} holds with high probability {\em and} those weights are small enough to ensure risk bounds consistent with prior art, leading to weighted LASSO estimates that have a better convergence rate than LASSO estimates.
+In practice the weights can only depend on the observed data.
+We show two examples, a Bernoulli sensing matrix and random convolution (see Sections \ref{sec:bernoulli} and \ref{sec:conv}), in which we can compute weights from the data (by using Poisson concentration inequalities) such that \eqref{eq:condition} holds with high probability {\em and} those weights are small enough to ensure risk bounds that have a better convergence rate than LASSO estimates.